 Then, during the Tang Dynasty, Emperor Xuanzong (reign 712-756), who was a talented musician himself, created and personally supervised the Pear Garden imperial music academy.
 The institutions he created trained professional performers, and contributed immensely to the development of Chinese music.

 Q: There is an old belief, now being revisited, that music has the power to heal.
 Where does this idea come from, and how does it apply to traditional Chinese music?

 GY: Our ancestors believed that music had the power to harmonize a person’s soul in ways that medicine could not.
 In ancient China, one of music’s earliest purposes was for healing.
 The Chinese word, or character, for medicine actually comes from the character for music.

-During the time of the Great Yellow Emperor (2698-2598 B.C.E.), people discovered the relationship between the pentatonic scale, the five elements, and the health five internal and five sensory organs.
-During Confucius time, scholars used music’s calming properties to improve strengthen people’s character and conduct.
+During the time of the Great Yellow Emperor (2698–2598 B.C.E.), people discovered the relationship between the pentatonic scale, the five elements, and the human body's five internal and five sensory organs.
+During Confucius's time, scholars used music’s calming properties to improve and strengthen people’s character and conduct.